Pack your bags — we’re going on an ocean-meets-outback adventure.

 11. See the Tumby Bay art silos

 These impressive silos were created by Argentinian street artist, Martin Ron and South Australian painter, Matt Gorrick.
-The duo were inspired after watching locals jump off the Tumby Bay Jetty – so much so that Martin started joining in himself!
-It’s well worth stopping by if you’re travelling south towards Port Lincoln.
+The duo were inspired by watching locals jump off the Tumby Bay Jetty.
+It’s well worth stopping by if you travel south towards Port Lincoln.

 12. Marvel at Pildappa Rock

-With the tallest and longest wave formations on the Eyre Peninsula, this mighty granite outcrop gives Western Australia‘s Wave Rock a run for its money.
-Plus, there are way fewer tourists.
-Check out the impressive gutter system created by the deep holes at the base of the rock, marvel at the shapes and colours or walk to the top to admire the sweeping views of the Gawler Ranges.
+Pildappa Rock has the tallest and longest wave formations on the Eyre Peninsula.
+Check out the impressive gutter system created by the deep holes at the base of the rock, marvel at its shapes and colours or walk to the top to admire the sweeping views of the Gawler Ranges.

 Curious to explore this part of South Australia?
 Check out our Eyre Peninsula tours.